rougin/combustor/README.md

 Combustor is a code generator console application for [CodeIgniter](https://ellislab.com/codeigniter/) in order to speed up the development of web applications.
 This library generates a [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) interface (with [Bootstrap](http://www.getbootstrap.com), optional only) with an integration of an [ORM library](http://www.doctrine-project.org/) or with a structure that is based from this [link](http://www.revillweb.com/tutorials/codeigniter-tutorial-learn-codeigniter-in-40-minutes/).

-Instructions
+Installation
 ============

 1. Download the latest version of CodeIgniter from this [link](https://github.com/bcit-ci/CodeIgniter/archive/3.0rc2.zip) then type this command on the command line:

     **NOTE**: This step requires [Composer](https://getcomposer.org) and [Git](http://git-scm.com) in order to get it to work.
 Download and install the latest version of it first.
 The instructions for that can be found [here](http://git-scm.com/downloads) and [here](https://getcomposer.org/download/).
 If you have already installed Composer and Git on your system, then you can skip this note.
-(This note was copied from [ignite.php](https://github.com/rougin/ignite.php))
+(This note was referenced from [ignite.php](https://github.com/rougin/ignite.php))

-    **ANOTHER NOTE**: This is only optional for **version 3** above but if you are using **version 2.2.1 and below**, you need to clone [ignite.php](https://github.com/rougin/ignite.php) in order to setup the Composer autoloader before running the commands below.
+    **ANOTHER NOTE**: This is only optional for **version 3 and above** but if you are using **version 2.2.1 and below**, you need to clone [ignite.php](https://github.com/rougin/ignite.php) in order to setup the Composer autoloader before running the commands below.
 If you use the ```ignite.php``` script, then skip this step.

 	```composer require rougin/combustor:dev-master```